Top 47 ETL Interview Questions & Answers (2025)

 10. How would you use Python to extract data from an API and load it into a Pandas DataFrame?

 Let’s assume you’re tasked with pulling data from an open API for weather.
-You need to extract this data, convert it to a Pandas DataFrame, and perform some basic data cleaning operations.
+You must extract this data, convert it to a Pandas DataFrame, and perform some basic data cleaning operations.
 How would you go about this task?

 Python’s requests library is great for making HTTP requests to APIs.
 Once you have the data, you can use Pandas to convert it to a DataFrame for further processing.
 Here’s an example of how you could do it: